OpenDMA/opendma-spec/OpenDMA-Spec.md

 #### §2 Data types

 The simple object model is able to hold data as scalar values or un-typed references to other objects.
-Both may be either single valued or multi valued (arrays).
+Both may be either single valued or multi valued.

 ##### §2.1 Scalar values